A Practical Approach to Managing Social Media Comments, Content & Conduct

-- Receive a targeted social media policy template for establishing agency wide guidelines, protocols, and procedures for the use by agency staff of social media sites, channels, and technology
+- A targeted social media policy template for establishing agency wide guidelines, protocols, and procedures for agency staff of social media sites, channels, and technology to use.

-- An understanding of why consistency between your existing agency Code of Conduct and your social media policy is so important
+- Understand why consistency between your existing agency's Code of Conduct and your social media policy is so important

 - Best practices and model policies for social media comment and content moderation

-- The ability to choose between creating a public forum, non-public forum, or limited public forum in your social media presence
+- Select between creating a public forum, non-public forum, or limited public forum in your social media presence

 - Specific language to be posted online

-- How to maintain your agency website as the primary source of information even though third-party platforms are also utilized
+- How to maintain your agency's website as the primary source of information while third-party platforms are also utilized

 Who Should Attend: